 One example of waste costs comes from Dublin City Council who spends on average €55,000 every month dealing with illegal dumping around the city, that’s nearly €700,000 per year (Source: dublinlive.ie).
 This money and similar amounts from other county council areas could be saved and reinvested in local communities if illegal collection and dumping could be stopped.

 The disposal of rubbish in any area of land in Ireland without licensed approval and permission is illegal.
 It is punishable by fines from €150 up to €10 million upon conviction and 10 years’ imprisonment.
 In order to know more about a bogus collection, we have compiled the list below.

 14 tips on spotting a Bogus Recycling Collection?

-- The leaflet presenting the collections service are of low quality.
+- The leaflet presenting the collections service is of low quality.

 - The collector does not provide a waste facility address on leaflets